If you’re wondering what to do in Puerto Rico, trust me, you aren’t alone.

 La Zanja in Fajardo

-La Zanja is one of Puerto Rico’s hidden gems.
+La Zanja is one of Puerto Rico’s hidden gems, and one of the top things to do in Fajardo.
 You can get to this natural pool on the coast of Fajardo by walking to the rock formations after La Matita beach and the mangrove.
 Just make sure to visit in a group and when the tide is low.

 🛎️ In Fajardo you’ll find one most impressive hotels in Puerto Rico, El Conquistador Resort.
 Book a night at El Conquistador Resort to experience a luxurious stay in eastern Puerto Rico, El Coqui Waterpark, and visit their private island, Palomino.